givemepower8/Phaser3Practices/docs/COC.md

 TH12 has 280 housing capacity and the setup is usually 14 balloons and 7 electro dragons.
 With 8 balloons in CC, 7 dragons and 22 balloons makes big difference.

-Use 6 level 2 electro dragon on TH11 opponents with high air defence and high level queen is hard for 3 stars but it can be a solid strategy to get 2 stars.
-Occasionally, if your TH12 opponent's base has town hall exposed, TH11 electro dragon can get 1 star or 2 easily but impossible for 3 star.
+Use 6 level 2 electro dragon on TH11 opponents with high air defence and high level queen is hard for 3 stars but it can be a solid strategy to get 2 stars even against Th12.
+Occasionally, if your TH12 opponent's base has town hall exposed, TH11 electro dragon can get 1 star or 2 easily but usually impossible for 3 star.

 The attack is strong when heroes are strong.
 Usually, king and queen will launch a kind of suicide attack on the 2 sides of the base, so to leave the path narrower so the dragons can move forward faster.
 Or heroes can take out eager artillery and inferno tower and air defence.
 Grand Warden should be set to air mode always and follow the dragons for his ability support.